-Cable testing provides a level of assurance that the installed cabling links provide the desired transmission capability to support the data communication desired by the users.
+Network cable testing provides a level of assurance that the installed cabling links provide the desired transmission capability to support the data communication desired by the users.

-Types of Cable Testers
+Types of Network Cable Testers

-Levels of Cable Testing
+Levels of Network Cable Testing

-Certification test tools determine whether a link is compliant with a category (TIA) or class (ISO); for example, category 6 or class E in cat 6 testing.
-Certification is the final step required by many structured cabling manufacturers to grant their warranties for a new cabling installation.
-The DTX Series CableAnalyzer™ has become the premier certification tester in the market for professional data communication installers, as well as network infrastructure staffs.
+Certification test tools determine whether a link is compliant with a category (TIA) or class (ISO); for example, category 6 or class E. These standards are independent of specific network technologies.
+This makes them more “future proof” because new network technologies can emerge that base their designs on these standards and would therefore be supported by the certified installed cabling.
+Cable certification is the final step required by many structured cabling manufacturers to grant their warranties for a new cabling installation.
+The DSX CableAnalyzer™ Series has become the premier network certification tester in the market for professional data communication installers, as well as LAN network infrastructure staffs.

-Verification test tools perform basic continuity functions; that is to say, assure that all wires in a cabling link are connected to the proper termination points and not to any other conductors.
+Verification test tools perform basic continuity functions, they assure that all wires in a cabling link are connected to the proper termination points and not to any other conductors.
 In twisted pair cabling, it is critical to maintain the proper pairing of the wires.
 Better verification test tools also verify wire pairing and detect installation defects like “split pairs”.
 Verification test tools may also assist in troubleshooting by providing a toner to locate a cabling link.
 Verification tools sometimes include additional features such as a Time Domain Reflectometer (TDR) to determine length of a cable or distance to a break or short circuit.
 These test tools do not provide any information on bandwidth or suitability for high-speed data communication.